 This report examines the incalculable damage on civic space and fundamental freedoms caused by the Philippine government's high-level political commitments to exit the Financial Action Task Force's (FATF) "Jurisdictions Under Increased Monitoring" or "Grey List."
-Pursuant to FATF recommendations on anti-money laundering and combating the financing of terrorism (AML/CFT), Philippine Congress enacted Republic Act No. 10168 (Terrorism Financing Prevention and Suppression Act) in 2012 and Republic Act No. 11479 (Anti-Terrorism Act) in 2020.
+Pursuant to FATF recommendations on anti-money laundering and counter-terrorism financing (AML/CTF), the Philippine Congress enacted Republic Act No. 10168 (Terrorism Financing Prevention and Suppression Act) in 2012 and Republic Act No. 11479 (Anti-Terrorism Act) in 2020.